Remi-Gau/eCobidas/README.md

 One possible reason for this might have the unwieldy nature of the report.
 Anticipating on this issue, the authors of the report had included a checklist that still ended up taking almost 30 of the 70 pages of the whole document.
 Anyone who has used this checklist tends to agree that it is a great resource but that it is a bit cumbersome to use.

 So the short term goal of this project is to facilitate the use of this checklist.
-But, if done right, this could also in the long-term enhances the adoption of emerging neuroimaging standards (BIDS, fMRIprep, NIDM...), facilitate data sharing and pre-registration, help with peer-review...
+But, if done right, this could also in the long term enhance the adoption of emerging neuroimaging standards (BIDS, fMRIprep, NIDM...), facilitate data sharing and pre-registration, help with peer-review...

 ## Short term goal